High-Performance Computing Center Stuttgart

 Over three mornings, each lecture is followed by a hands-on session that puts it straight into practice on Hunter: connecting via SSH, the Linux command line, file systems and data transfer, software environments, and the PBS batch system.
 The days are designed to be taken selectively.
 If you are already comfortable in a Linux shell, you can start on Day 2.

-This course focuses on getting onto the systems and running work, not on parallel programming or code optimization, which are covered in the separate Parallel Programming Workshops.
+This course focuses on accessing the systems and running jobs, not on porting or optimizing code — those topics are covered in the separate Porting and Optimization for Hunter hackathon.

 Location